- Home

 There are two locations to choose from – Peckham’s Bussey Building and Roof East in Stratford – and both guarantee iconic views of the capital.
 If you can get here for sunset, you can enjoy honey-hued panoramas, delicious drinks, and tasty street food before settling down for your film.

-There’s nothing worse than not being able to hear a film properly because you’re outside, but because Rooftop Film Club provide you with state-of-the-art wireless headphones, you’re guaranteed to catch every bit of dialogue.
-This can really help you to feel immersed in the story without being distracted by the outside world.
+There’s nothing worse than not being able to hear a film properly because you’re outside, but because Rooftop Film Club provide state-of-the-art wireless headphones, you can catch every bit of dialogue and get immersed in the story without being distracted by the outside world.

-From cult classics to brand new releases, there’s a film choice for everyone here: over the coming months, Rooftop Film Club will be showing The Bikeriders, Kung Fu Panda 4, Back to the Future, Roman Holiday, and even the Wimbledon Finals.
-Hopefully, this gives you some idea of how diverse the screenings are!
+From cult classics to brand-new releases, there’s a film choice for everyone here: over the coming months, Rooftop Film Club will be showing The Princess Diaries, When Harry Met Sally, Dirty Dancing, and Love, Rosie.
+Hopefully, this gives you an idea of how diverse the screenings are!

-You can choose from an array of films this summer, including cult classics like The Rocky Horror Picture Show, timeless favourites like Grease, and new releases such as Wonka and Anyone But You – all shown on a whopping 30-ft screen.
+You can choose from an array of films this summer, including cult classics like The Rocky Horror Picture Show, timeless favourites like Labyrinth, and newer releases such as Wicked for Good and The Ballad of Wallis Island – all shown on a whopping 30-ft screen.

-And to make your movie-watching experience that much more enjoyable, Moonlight Flicks are also serving up a range of wood-fired pizzas and frozen cocktails.
+And to make your movie-watching experience even more enjoyable, Moonlight Flicks are also serving up a range of wood-fired pizzas and Balfour Wines.

 This summer, the UK’s largest touring outdoor cinema is back!
 With over 300 shows across England, Scotland, and Wales, there’s a good chance you’re only a drive away from one of Adventure Cinema’s screenings.

 As for the films themselves, expect even more variety!
-This summer, Adventure Cinema will be showing classics like Top Gun and Dirty Dancing, as well as family favourites like Encanto.
+This summer, Adventure Cinema will be showing classics like Pride & Prejudice and Dirty Dancing, as well as family favourites like Encanto.
 Selected venues will also be running sing-along showings if you’re in the mood for something a little more interactive.

-Unlike many other outdoor cinemas, you’re allowed to bring your own picnic and snacks to all Adventure Cinema venues, However, most locations also have a bar and provide food, snacks, and soft drinks.
-Luxury deck chairs are available to rent, though many prefer to pack their own camping chairs and picnic blankets!
+Unlike many other outdoor cinemas, you’re allowed to bring your own picnic and snacks to all Adventure Cinema venues.
+However, most locations also have a bar and provide food, snacks, and soft drinks.
+If you book a premium ticket, you’ll get a luxury deckchair in a prime viewing spot, while if you go for a standard ticket, it’s best to bring your own camping chairs or picnic blankets

 Outdoor Cinema puts on a variety of cinematic events across the UK, which they promise will knock your socks off.
 Instead of ‘screenings’, Outdoor Cinema prefer to call their evenings ‘shindigs’, where you can sing along to your favourite musicals like The Greatest Showman and Mamma Mia!, or even have a boogie.

 But musicals aren’t all that’s on the calendar for this year.
-From watching Harry Potter in Carmarthenshire to Guardians of the Galaxy in Wolverhampton, there’s plenty to choose from whatever your taste.
+From watching Beauty & the Beast in Bath to Footloose in Lytham, there’s plenty to choose from, whatever your taste.

 For those in the South West, why not attend an immersive screening of The Shawshank Redemption at Gloucester Prison?
 Or, come October, you can dress up and head along to one of Outdoor Cinema’s spooky Halloween screenings.